 cooked with a woodburning stove, lit the home with coal oil lamps and dipped Garrett white label snuff.
 Discretely.

-James and Minnie Hancock with their first baby, Clida, sit for a traveling photographer on their East Texas farm around 1908.
+James and Minnie Hancock with their second baby, Clida, sit for a traveling photographer on their East Texas farm around 1908.
+Their first child, Alta, may have died in 1906 at nearly age 2.

-Jewell’s father, James, was as strong as an ox , but died of a heart attack at home in 1936 during the wee hours of a chilly February night.
+Jewell’s father, James, was as strong as an ox, but died of a heart attack at home in 1936 during the wee hours of a chilly February night.
 He was 62.
-Mother recalled that earlier that evening, her dad had popped popcorn for her, Zona and a visiting girlfriend.
+Mother recalled that earlier that evening, her dad had popped popcorn for her, Zona and a friend of theirs.

 When the sun rose the next morning after a night of tragedy, mother walked outside to collect herself.
 Rain had fallen the day before.
 And there in the mud around the house, mother saw a heartbreaking sight – her father’s footprints.

 Brunette Jewell and red-haired Zona shared the same birthday, June 22.
 Jewell, born in 1920, was five years older.
 And they shared similar personal traits.
 They were brown-eyed, beautiful, highly intelligent and charismatic.
-Along with their dad, they had big brothers at home to protect them – strapping, strong farm boys named Caleb, Claude and Huey.
+Along with their dad, they had big brothers at home to protect them – strapping, strong farm boys named Caleb, Claude and Huey, all of whom taught Jewell how to play the guitar.
 Three big sisters – Clida, Alma Lou and Roberta – were grown and had left home.

 Jewell’s passions were singing and dancing, especially the Charleston.
 She loved poetry, book learning and basketball, sinking shots from mid-court.
 She idolized movie stars and daydreamed about a career in show business.